novafacile/novaconsent/README.md

 var novaConsentConfig = {
   cookieName: "novaConsent",
   cookieTimeout: 365,
-  infoText: "We only use technically neccesary cookies.",
+  infoText: "We only use technically necessary cookies.",
   acceptButtonText: "Okay",
   moreInfo: "<a href='/privacy'>Details</a>",
   SameSite: "Strict",